aarnphm/morph/docs/content/SRS/SRS.md

 >
 > User knows how to use the browser

-Rationale: `tinymorph` will offer a web-based interface, thus users must know the basic navigation of the existing environment (in this case, the browser of choice).
+Rationale: `morph` will offer a web-based interface, thus users must know the basic navigation of the existing environment (in this case, the browser of choice).

 > [!IMPORTANT] RFA-A2
 >
 > Network connection

-Rationale: `tinymorph` will require network connections to run inference for suggestion and planning UI.
+Rationale: `morph` will require network connections to run inference for suggestion and planning UI.

 > [!IMPORTANT] RFA-A3
 >
 > Interests in writing

-Rationale: The assumption for `tinymorph` relies on users who have interests in writing.
+Rationale: The assumption for `morph` relies on users who have interests in writing.

 ## The Scope of the Work